 As building IT infrastructure is extremely capital-intensive and unaffordable for the majority of transport agencies and even municipalities, we came up with the idea to develop tailor-made solutions for businesses.
 With all the necessary software and algorithms at our disposal, our team created a customized smart urban mobility application to build maps, display schedule data, create points of interest, and work out routes across a city.

-With this new applications, users can build routes based on bus, tram, trolley, and underground stations as well as user-defined points of interest.
+With this new public transport management software, users can build routes based on bus, tram, trolley, and underground stations as well as user-defined points of interest.
 The product also provides information on layovers and walking routes.
 The existing app works both online and offline, making urban mobility faster, safer, and more comfortable.

 After four years of cooperation, Intellias has proven its status as a reliable and competent outsourcing partner for development of mobility platform as a service and software for smart city.
 We quickly scaled our client’s engineering capacity and put our client in a strong position to provide mobility as a service.